Skip to main content

 Overview

-xPack GNU bison is a standalone cross-platform (GNU/Linux, macOS) binary distribution of GNU bison, intended for reproducible builds.
+xPack GNU bison is a standalone cross-platform (GNU/Linux, macOS) binary distribution of GNU bison, aimed at reproducible builds.

 GNU bison is a general-purpose parser generator that converts an annotated context-free grammar into a deterministic LR or generalized LR (GLR) parser employing LALR parser tables.